min2ha/ukwa-site/content/target/57442/index.en.md

   "subject": null
 }

-# Devonlive: Devon and Cornwall policeman takes on new mental health role - the first of its kind

 Article detailing a new job role that PC Del Allerton-Baldwin has taken.
 A first in the UK.
 Co-funded by Cornwall Partnership NHS Foundation Trust and Devon and Cornwall Police.